veerendra2/raspberrypi-homeserver/README.md

 ## Getting Started
 > Refer [Gitbook Docs](https://dust6765.gitbook.io/raspberrypi-home-server/) for more details and how to deploy manually

+Ansible automation works well, if all services are intended to deploy on single box.
+Since I have only one machine, don't have to worry about the docker volumes, all of my docker volumes stored on single SSD mounted to host.

 * Follow prerequisite [manual steps](https://dust6765.gitbook.io/raspberrypi-home-server/settings/manual-steps) to prepare Pi
 * Browse [vars.yml](./vars.yml) to configuration